CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 3. OpenPose
 - DEFINE_string(model_folder,             "models/",      "Folder path (absolute or relative) where the models (pose, face, ...) are located.");
-- DEFINE_string(resolution,               "1280x720",     "The image resolution (display and output).
-Use \"-1x-1\" to force the program to use the default images resolution.");
+- DEFINE_string(output_resolution,        "-1x-1",        "The image resolution (display and output).
+Use \"-1x-1\" to force the program to use the input image resolution.");
 - DEFINE_int32(num_gpu,                   -1,             "The number of GPU devices to use.
 If negative, it will use all the available GPUs in your machine.");
 - DEFINE_int32(num_gpu_start,             0,              "GPU device start number.");
 - DEFINE_int32(keypoint_scale,            0,              "Scaling of the (x,y) coordinates of the final pose data array, i.e. the scale of the (x,y) coordinates that will be saved with the `write_keypoint` & `write_keypoint_json` flags.
 Select `0` to scale it to the original source resolution, `1`to scale it to the net output size (set with `net_resolution`), `2` to scale it to the final output size (set with `resolution`), `3` to scale it in the range [0,1], and 4 for range [-1,1].
 Non related with `scale_number` and `scale_gap`.");